oxidecomputer/windows-image-builder/README.md

 installer only hands over once it can see a working Windows on another disk.

 **Nothing happens for a few minutes after the installer starts.**
 Expected.
-The screen stays blank between the boot menu and Setup appearing — usually two or three minutes.
+The screen stays blank between the boot menu and Setup appearing: usually two or three minutes.
 The media says so before it hands over.
 Nothing needs your input at any point, and the machine reboots itself several times before it is done.
 Resetting it during that window is the one way to turn a working install into a